 Manages consent for communication with GDPR in mind

-Manages consent for email communication with GDPR in mind
+Manages consent from the user’s perspective and with GDPR in mind

 - An app for Django - pip install django-consent